How to apply?

 Teaching and learning activities:

-- Specialization in artistic methods and techniques
+- Specialisation in artistic methods and techniques

 - Tuition in relevant art history, theory and professional ethics